Gutenberg Technology Wins 2021 BIG Innovation Award | ExBulletin

 Gutenberg Technology Wins 2021 BIG Innovation Award

-Gutenberg Technology (GT), the provider of the best end-to-end content management platform, today announced that it has been selected as a recipient of the 2021 BIG Innovation Awards presented by the Business Intelligence Group.
+Boston-(BUSINESSWIRE)-Gutenberg Technology (GT), the provider of the best end-to-end content management platform, was selected today as the recipient of the 2021 BIG Innovation Awards announced by the Business Intelligence Group.
+I announced that.

 GT’s innovative end-to-end content management and delivery platform streamlines, enhances, and automates the publishing process, allowing clients to focus on creating compelling content and meaningful experiences for student learners.
 Instead of allocating time, people, and other resources to low-level operational tasks, platform users can focus on higher value-added tasks such as content creation and curation.
 The idea is simple.
 Educational publishers need content flexibility and product agility to meet the demands of today’s learners.